HADY-MOHAMMED/EXCEL_PROJECT-DATA_ANALYTICS/README.md

 - **📍 Locations**
 - **🛠️ Skills**

-## 1️⃣ Do more skills get you better pay?
+## 1️⃣ What are the top skills of data science?

 ### 🔍 Skill: Power Query (ETL)